 greybox works with the Asymmetric Laplace) but fail when a model has MA-related terms.
 This is because the model becomes more adaptive to the changes, pulls to the centre and cannot maintain the desired quantile.
 An introduction of such distributions would imply changing the architecture of the state space model.

-adam() function nor discussed in the textbook.
+adam() function nor discussed in the monograph.
 Yes, one can use ADAM to do pooling, but it would make sense to introduce it as a part of the ADAM approach.

 Fourth, we have not discussed multiple frequency models in detail that they deserve.
 For example, we have not mentioned how to diagnose such models when the sample includes thousands of observations.
 The classical statistical approaches discussed in Section 14 typically fail in this situation, and other tools can be used in this context.

-All of this will hopefully come in the next editions of this textbook.
+All of this will hopefully come in the next editions of this monograph.